 Graco's sole obligation and buyer's sole remedy for any breach of warranty shall be as set forth above.
 The buyer agrees that no other remedy (including, but not limited to, incidental or consequential damages for lost profits, lost sales, injury to person or property, or any other incidental or consequential loss) shall be available.
-Any action for breach of warranty hereunder must be brought within the latter of two (2) years of the date of sale, or one (1) year the warranty period expires.
+Any action for breach of warranty must be brought within two (2) years of the date of sale.

 GRACO MAKES NO WARRANTY, AND DISCLAIMS ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, IN CONNECTION WITH ACCESSORIES, EQUIPMENT, MATERIALS OR COMPONENTS SOLD BUT NOT MANUFACTURED BY GRACO.

 These items sold, but not manufactured by Graco (such as electric motors, switches, hose, etc.), are subject to the warranty, if any, of their manufacturer.
 Graco will provide purchaser with reasonable assistance in making any claim for breach of these warranties.